Beyneu

 Beyneu (Бейнеу) is a village and the administrative center of Beyneu District in Mangystau Region in western Kazakhstan.

-Beyneu first began to expand in the 1970s from a village to a city with the discovery of oil in the area.
-There is a railway station, and further up north in Kasura, there is a Chevron oil plant.
+Beyneu began to expand in the 1970s from a village to a city with the discovery of oil in the area.
+There is a railway station and, further north in Kasura, there is a Chevron oil plant.
 The gas pipeline of the Central Asia–Center gas pipeline system metering station at Beyneu on the border with Uzbekistan.
-Trains from Russia to Uzbekistan and Tajikistan also pass through it.
+Trains from Russia to Uzbekistan and Tajikistan pass through it.

+Climate

+Beyneu has a highly continental desert climate (Köppen: BWk) with very cold winters and very hot summers.